Church Holds A ‘Beyoncé Mass’ Featuring Her Music

 “When we talk about womanist biblical interpretation, Beyoncé felt like a natural fit.
 If we look at the trajectory of her person and her relationships, we can see so many issues black women face and how it can affect how we interpret the text.”

+When news of the mass started spreading locally, it was eventually featured by several national outlets.
+This led to some critics mocking the idea of having Beyoncé in church, while others said that it was deifying the singer.

-Churchgoers appreciated the new context of the sermon, some praising the women-centric interpretation of the Bible, detailed the SF Chronicle.
+However, churchgoers appreciated the new context of the sermon, some praising the women-centric interpretation of the Bible, detailed the SF Chronicle.
 An attendee, Ayana Corbin, was glad to see “black women at the center of the conversation,” which she hasn’t normally seen at mainstream churches.
 And indeed, the night brought together a larger group of worshippers than ever before; people of all ages and ethnicities.

 We went to “Beyoncé Mass” and it was glorious https://t.co/VLT1ZUBBQJ pic.twitter.com/LJmJJKeFpA